armory-io/remote-network-agent-helm-chart/README.md

 # Monitoring

-We expose a Prometheus aka OpenMetrics scrape endpoint on the pod on `/prometheus` and port `8080`
+There is a Prometheus (OpenMetrics) scrape endpoint on the pod at `/prometheus` on port `8080`

-## Configuring Agent for Scrapping
+## Configuring Agent for Scraping

-Assuming you use prometheus with the default settings, where it scrapes metrics from a pod based on its annotations.
+> This information assumes that your  Prometheus is configured with the default settings where it scrapes metrics from a pod based on its annotations.

-You can configure the Agent to have its metrics scrapped by adding those annotations to the `podAnnotations` value.
+You can configure the Agent to have its metrics scrapped by adding annotations to the `podAnnotations` value.

-Update your chart values, ex:
+Update your chart to include the following annotations:

 ```yaml
 ...
 podAnnotations: